ne0YT/nginx-certbot/README.md

 This is useful when you need to set up nginx as a reverse proxy for an application.

+# !
+you should run this **directly in your Docker-Apps Folder** but be careful about **docker-compose.override.yml.MERGE** this needs to be merged into your existing docker-compose.override.yml or renamed to be **docker-compose.override.yml** if it's not there yet.

 ## Installation
 1. [Install docker-compose](https://docs.docker.com/compose/install/#install-compose).